williamlin6803/Rope/README.txt

 Unbalanced Rope: O(p)

-TESTING & DEBUGGING STRATEGY:
-Briefly describe the tests in your StudentTests() function.
-How did you test the "corner cases" of your implementation?

 Corner cases:
 1. Giving an "invalid" index to the index function.
 This would include giving an index to a rope that is null.
 There is no index valid for this scenario so don't do anything here.